Lymanske, Rozdilna Raion, Odesa Oblast

-Lymanske (Лиманське; Selz) is a rural settlement in Rozdilna Raion of Odesa Oblast in Ukraine.
+Lymanske (Лиманське; Selz) is a rural settlement in Rozdilna Raion, Odesa Oblast, Ukraine.
 It belongs to Lymanske settlement hromada, one of the hromadas of Ukraine.
 Lymanske is located along the east side of the Kuchurhan Reservoir on the border with Transnistria in Moldova.
 Population:

 The villages of Selz (named after Seltz in Alsace) and Kandel were established at this location along the Kuchurhan River in 1808 by Roman Catholic German and Alsatian (French citizens) immigrants to the Kutschurhan Valley, then part of the Russian Empire.
 It received its present name after the remaining German residents were driven from the area by the advancing Soviet army in 1944.

 History

 Lymanske, as well as many of the surrounding settlements, originally began as a German agricultural colony.
 Germans began settling in southern Ukraine and the Crimean Peninsula in the late 18th century, but the bulk of immigration and settlement occurred during the Napoleonic period, from 1800 onward, with a concentration in the years 1803 to 1805.